2016 Cannes Film Festival: Cinéfondation

 The Cinéfondation section focuses on films made by students at film schools.
 The following 18 entries (14 fiction films and 4 animation films) were selected out of 2,300 submissions.
 More than one-third of the films selected represent schools participating in Cinéfondation for the first time.
 It is also the first time that a film representing Bosnian and Venezuelan film schools have been selected.
 More than half of the films selected were directed by women.
-The winner of the Cinéfondation First Prize has been highlighted.

-Short films
+Short Films Competition

 Out of 5,008 entries, the following films were selected to compete for the Short Film Palme d'Or.
-The Short film Palme d'Or winner has been highlighted.

 Cannes Classics

 The full line-up for the Cannes Classics section was announced on 20 April 2016.
+With the screening of the first prize of the Fipresci, for the celebration of the 70th anniversary of the International Federation of Film Critics awards.